ARM-software/CMSIS-Stream/Examples/simpledsp/README.md

 cgStaticError = 0;
 ```

-Note that constant nodes can only be used with function nodes like `Binary` and `Unary`.
+Constant nodes can only be used with function nodes like `Binary` and `Unary`.
 The Python will not (currently) check that a constant node is connected only to function nodes.

 There is another function node : `Dsp`.